rindv2604/rindv2604/README.md

 ## 🎯 Career Goal

-My long-term goal is to become a **Physical Design Engineer** and develop expertise across the complete semiconductor design lifecycle — from **RTL design and verification to physical implementa[...]
+My long-term goal is to become a **Physical Design Engineer** and develop expertise across the complete semiconductor design lifecycle — from **RTL design and verification to physical implementation and tapeout**.

 I am always eager to learn, collaborate, and contribute to challenging projects in the **VLSI and semiconductor industry**.